-- 2.26.
+- 2.28.
 Residual charges are applied to Final Demand Sites on a banded basis, with all sites in a given charge band receiving the same residual charge.
-Domestic customers have a single charging band. - 2.27.
-There are four non-domestic charging bands for each of the following groups: - Designated Properties connected at LV, billing with no MIC; - Designated Properties connected at LV, billing with MIC; - Designated Properties connected at HV; and - Designated EHV Properties. - 2.28.
-All non-domestic Final Demand customers are allocated into one of the four charging bands, for each relevant charge structure. - 2.29.
+Domestic customers have a single charging band. - 2.29.
+There are four non-domestic charging bands for each of the following groups: - Designated Properties connected at LV, billing with no MIC; - Designated Properties connected at LV, billing with MIC; - Designated Properties connected at HV; and - Designated EHV Properties. - 2.30.
+All non-domestic Final Demand customers are allocated into one of the four charging bands, for each relevant charge structure. - 2.31.
 The residual charging band boundaries are calculated nationally based upon data from all LDNOs.
-The method and timing for calculating the residual charging band boundaries and the method and timing for allocating customers into the residual charging bands are set out in Schedule 32 of DCUSA. - 2.30.
-The boundaries for the residual bands can be found in the 'Schedule of charges and other tables' spreadsheets on our website.
+The method and timing for calculating the residual charging band boundaries and the method and timing for allocating customers into the residual charging bands are set out in Schedule 32 of DCUSA. - 2.32.
+The boundaries for the residual bands can be found in the 'Schedule of charges and other tables' spreadsheets on our website, as well as the mapping between the DUoS tariff name and TNUoS site charging band.